-3. Evaluate the importance of the short- and long-term causes of two wars.
+3. Evaluate the importance of the short and long-term causes of two wars.

 Candidates will make an appraisal of two medieval wars weighing up the importance or otherwise of the long and short-term causes.
-The two wars may or may not be from different regions and may or may not be contemporaneous.
 Causes may predate the timeframe but must be clearly linked to the issue raised in the question.
-Candidates may evaluate the importance of the long- and the short-term causes in Europe and the Middle East of one or more of the Crusades.
+Candidates may evaluate the importance of the long and the short-term causes in Europe and the Middle East of one or more of the Crusades.
 Causes may include Papal concerns over feuding among nobles; access of pilgrims to Christian sites in Jerusalem; access to land, resources and trade.
-The relative importance of issues of succession upon the death of Tezozomoc, and the emergence of the Aztec Triple Alliance as causes of the Great Khan, among other causes of the Toluid civil war.
-The relative importance of the long- and short-term causes of the Norman invasion of England may be evaluated with issues such as succession to the English throne and the weakness of the English monarchy weighed against the ambitions of the Duke of Normandy.
+The relative importance of issues of succession upon the death of Tezozomoc and the emergence of the Aztec Triple Alliance as causes of the Tepanec War may be evaluated or the importance of rival claimants to the title and lands of the Great Khan, among other causes of the Toluid civil war.
+The relative importance of the long and short-term causes of the Norman invasion of England may be evaluated with issues such as succession to the English throne and the weakness of the English monarch weighed against the ambitions of the Duke of Normandy.
 Candidates' opinions or conclusions will be presented clearly and supported by appropriate evidence.